Co-Make1/Backend/README.md

 # POST Post a new comment

-/api/comments
+/api/users/<user.id>/issues/<issues.id>/comments/

-Must be logged in, provide a valid user_id and issue_id
+Must be logged in

 Required:

-- comment
+- comment body
-- user_id (must be a valid user id)
-- issue_id (must be a valid issue id)

 Returns the new comment: